mattermost/docs/source/about/security.rst

 - Mattermost can run entirely behind your firewall as a single Linux binary, as a Docker container, or on your Kubernetes cluster with a PostgreSQL database.
 Remote access can be enabled through the use of :ref:`VPN clients on PC and mobile devices <deploy/deployment-overview:behind a vpn>` so that Mattermost can be used outside your private network.
 - Mattermost mobile apps can be deployed to an :doc:`internal Enterprise App Store </deploy/deploy-mobile-apps-using-emm-provider>` by using source code available for Mattermost mobile apps and push notification service.
 - Optionally, the provided Mattermost Mobile Apps can be used when the Mattermost server is reachable through the internet on port 443.
 In this configuration, you have the option of using compiled :doc:`iOS and Android applications in iTunes and Google Play provided by Mattermost, Inc. </deploy/mobile-hpns>` (Mattermost Enterprise and Mattermost Professional).
-- User sessions across web, PC, and mobile can be :ref:`remotely revoked through profile settings <messaging/manage-profile-settings:view and logout of active sessions>`, or via the System Console by deactivating accounts.
+- User sessions across web, PC, and mobile can be :doc:`remotely revoked through profile settings </preferences/manage-your-security-preferences>`, or via the System Console by deactivating accounts.
 - Mattermost apps can be packaged into leading Enterprise Mobility Management solutions including AirWatch and Blackberry through `AppDome <https://www.appdome.com/>`__.

 Centralized security and administration